APIPatterns/Moostodon/docs/MoovingStories/DesigningAnAPIwCadl.md

 The in the [cadl-demo](https://github.com/APIPatterns/cadl-demo) folder, you will see a [linter.js](https://github.com/APIPatterns/cadl-demo/linter.js) file.
 This is a simple Javascript file that codifies the rule that all operations must have a query paramer called `api-version`.

-For example, suppose that, as part of our `Widget` definition, we need to perform an action to analyze the widget.
+For example, suppose that, as part of our `Widget` definition, we need to perform an action to `analyze` the widget.
+If one of our develpers extended the interface and added a `POST` operation, then the custom Cadl linter would catch that and throw an error.

+Here is the example `POST` operation without the required ApiVersion parameter.
 ```typescript
 @route("/widgets")
 @tag("Widgets")